The Richest Man In Babylon Summary – 7 Wealth Lessons

 Here’s a brief, five minute video summarizing The Richest Man In Babylon:

 In 1926, George Clason published a series of pamphlets written in parables that took place in the ancient city of Babylon.
 These stories eventually turned into a financial classic known as The Richest Man in Babylon.
-Even though it was written almost a century ago, the book is still well known because of its timeless principles on wealth creation.
+Even though it was written almost a century ago, the book is still well known because of its timeless principles on wealth creation and how many earned money.

 Babylon was once the richest city in the world, known for its lavish houses and palaces all protected behind massive walls.
 It was founded around 2300 B.C. and located along the Euphrates River in present-day Iraq..